openkraken/website/docs/api/host-environment/xmlhttprequest.en-US.md

   Triggered when the request ends, regardless of whether the request succeeds or fails.

 - `loadstart`
-  Triggers when response data is received.
+  Triggered when response data is received.

 ## refer to